BeshoyMorad/RSA-Algorithm/README.md

 Here you can find:
 - A way to **encrypt/decrypt** text using the RSA algorithm
-- Implement for another program that tries to break RSA and get the correct private key.
+- Implementation for another program that tries to break RSA and get the correct private key.
 - Analysis for different key sizes (number of bits of n) and how it affects the speed of encryption/decryption and the time of algorithm breaking.